-5.5.2 Modifying the macro search path: -I dir
+6.3.2.2 Modifying the macro search path: '-I dir'

-Any extra directories specified using -I options (see Section 5.4 [aclocal options], page 16) are prepended to this search list.
-Thus, aclocal -I /foo -I /bar results in the following search path:
+Any extra directories specified using -I options (see Section 6.3.1 [aclocal options], page 33) are prepended to this search list.
+Thus, 'aclocal -I /foo -I /bar' results in the following search path:

-- $1. \ /\texttt{foo}$
+- 1. /foo

 - 2. /bar

 - 3. acdir-APIVERSION

 - 4. acdir

-5.5.3 Modifying the macro search path: dirlist
+6.3.2.3 Modifying the macro search path: dirlist

 There is a third mechanism for customizing the search path.
-If a dirlist file exists in acdir, then that file is assumed to contain a list of directories, one per line, to be added to the search list.
-These directories are searched after all other directories.
+If a dirlist file exists in acdir, then that file is assumed to contain a list of directory patterns, one per line. aclocal expands these patterns to directory names, and adds them to the search list after all other directories. dirlist entries may use shell wildcards such as '', '?', or [...].